Unilateral Relationship Revision Power in Human-AI Companion Interaction: Introduction

 My question in what follows is whether the provider's involvement is nonetheless morally significant, and if so, what follows.
 If not, then we might want to treat human-AI interactions like any other three-party interactions such as those between a child, the parents, and a nanny.

 I think that the triadic structure of human-AI companion interactions is morally significant.
-The provider does not just enable the interaction; rather, it \textit{constitutively controls} the AI system by holding the ongoing power to determine, alter, and terminate how the AI responds and engages within the interaction.
+The provider does not just enable the interaction; rather, it \textit{constitutively controls} the AI system by holding the ongoing power to determine, alter, and terminate if and how the AI responds and engages within the interaction.
 This gives the provider what I shall refer to as \textit{Unilateral Relationship Revision Power} (hereafter just ``URRP''): the power to determine how the AI interacts from a position outside the interaction, such that these revisions are not answerable within it.
 I argue that URRP is \textit{pro tanto} wrong in interactions designed to cultivate the norms of personal relationships, because the design produces expectations that the structure cannot sustain.
-Specifically, URRP has three normative implications: i) \textit{normative hollowing}, under which commitment is elicited but no agent inside the interaction bears it; ii) \textit{displaced vulnerability}, under which the user's exposure is governed by an agent not answerable to her within the interaction; and iii) \textit{structural irreconcilability}, under which reconciliation is structurally unavailable because the agent who acted and the entity the user interacts with are different.
+Specifically, URRP has three normative implications, namely normative hollowing, displaced vulnerability, and structural irreconcilability, which I develop in §3.2.

 If this analysis is right, then the moral problems with AI companion interaction cannot be resolved by improving the AI's behaviour, alignment, or safety alone.
 They are structural problems—problems with the arrangement of who holds discretionary power over how the AI engages, and from where—that require external constraints to substitute for the internal ones the triadic structure removes.\footnote{Property-based approaches concern whether the AI has the correct properties to sustain the norms the interaction invokes.
 The present analysis asks whether the arrangement of power over those properties sustains those norms.
 A system that were sufficiently constitutively independent could satisfy the dyadic conditions that I discuss below and URRP would not obtain.
 The structural analysis therefore applies across the range of properties current and foreseeable AI systems possess.
 Within that range, it generates conclusions that hold regardless of how the behaviourism debate resolves.} In contrast, existing scholarship often focuses on the properties of the AI in the interaction, for example, whether the AI has the appropriate internal states or whether its behaviour is functionally equivalent to a human's.
 The present argument thus identifies a problem that persists regardless of how those debates resolve.